 - 1. Complete planning and design for one (1) creek/lake separation. - 2.
 Construct one (1) creek/lake separation project in partnership with local agencies. - 3.
 Use \$8 million for fish passage improvements. - 4.
-Update study of all major steelhead streams in the county to identify priority locations for installation of large woody debris and gravel as appropriate. - 5.
+Update study of all major steelhead streams in the county to identify priority locations for fish migration barrier removal and installation of large woody debris and gravel as appropriate. - 5.
 Complete five (5) habitat enhancement projects based on studies that identify high priority locations for large wood, boulders, gravel and/or other habitat enhancement features.